By Joanna Rodriguez, Contributing Writer

 5. Use Calming Herbs

 Open up your lavender oil and take a deep breath.
 Dilute some in a carrier oil such as almond oil and massage it onto your temples or chest.
 Make yourself (or ask your husband to make you) a cup of chamomile tea.
-Or spray some Bach Rescue Remedy Spray on your tongue; it’s made from flower essences and has major calming properties.
+Try some Bach Rescue Remedy on your tongue; it’s made from flower essences and has major calming properties.
+You can make a calming room spray with equal parts of alcohol and water, then 20 drops of this Calming EO Blend.

 This isn’t really a way to help you cool off, but it does provide necessary closure after a tough situation.
 If you yelled at your child or your spouse in your frustration, apologize.
 Even if you felt like your actions were out of your control, it is still good for them to hear that you know it wasn’t right of you to act the way you did.
 This can also be a good teaching moment: talk about emotions with your children and explain what they can do when they feel frustrated or angry.